remix-run/react-router/docs/routers/create-browser-router.md

 ## `unstable_dataStrategy`

 <docs-warning>This is a low-level API intended for advanced use-cases.
-This overrides Remix's internal handling of `loader`/`action` execution, and if done incorrectly will break your app code.
+This overrides React Router's internal handling of `loader`/`action` execution, and if done incorrectly will break your app code.
 Please use with caution and perform the appropriate testing.</docs-warning>

 <docs-warning>This API is marked "unstable" so it is subject to breaking API changes in minor releases</docs-warning>